vinceglb/FileKit/README.md

 - On JVM, it uses JNA to access the file system on Windows and macOS and Awt FileDialog on Linux.
 - On WASM / JS, it uses the `input` element with the `file` type.

-Also, Picker Kotlin uses the bear minimum of dependencies to be as lightweight as possible.
+Also, FileKit uses the bear minimum of dependencies to be as lightweight as possible.

-Picker Core uses the following libraries:
+FileKit Core uses the following libraries:
 - [KotlinX Coroutines](https://github.com/Kotlin/kotlinx.coroutines)
 - Only Android: [AndroidX Activity KTX](https://developer.android.com/jetpack/androidx/releases/activity)
 - Only JVM: [Java Native Access - JNA](https://github.com/java-native-access/jna/tree/master)

-Picker Compose uses the following libraries:
+FileKit Compose uses the following libraries:
 - [Jetbrains Compose Runtime](https://github.com/JetBrains/compose-multiplatform)
 - Only Android: [AndroidX Activity Compose](https://developer.android.com/jetpack/androidx/releases/activity)

 ## 😎 Credits

-Picker Kotlin is inspired by the following libraries:
+FileKit is inspired by the following libraries:

 - [compose-multiplatform-file-picker](https://github.com/Wavesonics/compose-multiplatform-file-picker)
 - [peekaboo](https://github.com/onseok/peekaboo)